 If you haven't worked with ROCE before, it measures the 'return' (pre-tax profit) a company generates from capital employed in its business.
-Analysts use this formula to calculate it for Trican Well Service:
+To calculate this metric for NXP Semiconductors, this is the formula:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)